- 1: What’s the purpose of the ST Evaluation Program?

 - To achieve ‘mastery’ in Straightness Training you should strive for doing all Touchstones with the same horse.
 However, if your main ‘master’ horse gets injured or retires, and you have to change horses, you could bring your new horse all the way up to the Grade you reached with the former horse by using the regular and logical order of gymnastic ST exercises.
 So you don’t need to be reassessed with a new horse.
 So you can bring the new one up to the Grades in the Training Pillars you had with the former horse, and from this level, you can continue with your Touchstones with your present horse.
 In the end, it’s about developing your training skills and about your learning on how to become an ST trainer.

 - If you would like to start one or more additional horses besides your ‘master’ horse in the ST Evaluation program, because you would like to have this horse evaluated periodically too, you can either start from scratch with this horse – starting with Groundwork Touchstone Grade 1, if you would like the feedback to make sure you continue on the right path – or you can bring this additional horse up to the Grades in the Training Pillars you achieved with your ‘master’ horse, and continue from this level with your additional horse(s).

 - However, to be able to graduate within a certain grade, it should be the same horse in all Training Pillars in one Grade.
-So all 5 Training Pillars in the same grade has to be performed with the same horse and the horse has to be educated by the rider himself.
+So all 5 Training Pillars in the same grade has to be performed with the same horse, and the horse has to be educated by the rider himself.
 So it’s not possible to use your best horse for Groundwork and another horse that is best at Liberty for Liberty.
-When you graduate you have really experienced what all 5 components give to each other and to the specific horse within a certain grade.
+When you graduate, you have really experienced what all 5 training pillars give to each other and to the specific horse within a particular grade.

 ♦ 9.Can I use a schooled horse for the Touchstones?